What to Know About Menopause Pain in Your Lower Abdomen

 These are the hormone-like compounds that have been helping you shed the lining of your uterus every month, possibly bringing menstrual cramping with them.

-If your estrogen levels are on the up, you may also have higher prostaglandin levels, which could be at the source of your cramps.
+If your estrogen levels are on the up, you may also have higher prostaglandin levels, which could be the source of your cramps.

 Unfortunately, elevated levels can make other existing conditions, like IBS, feel worse.